 The victim may know, or even live or work with a person who sexually assaulted them.
-It is essential that rape victims get help to find an environment where they feel safe after the attack.
+It is very important that rape victims get help to find a place where they feel safe after the attack.

 People who are raped may not be able to say they were raped or seek help.
-Some mayget medical help for a different complaint, such as headaches, eating problems, pain, or sleep problems.
+Some may get medical help for a different reason, such as headaches, eating problems, pain, or sleep problems.